prubbens/PhenoGMM_CD/README.md

   - Genus abundances can be found in the folder [Genus_tables](https://github.com/prubbens/PhenoGMM_CD/tree/master/Genus_tables).
 It's also available as Supporting Information to the original publication by [Vandeputte et al., (2017)](https://www.nature.com/articles/nature24460).

 ### A note on the background removal:
-We carefully gated our data.
+We carefully removed the noise from our data.
 An [illustration](https://github.com/prubbens/PhenoGMM_CD/blob/master/Gating/gating_strat_1_truecomm.pdf) of the gating template can be found here, an explanation with illustrations can be found in the folder [Gating](https://github.com/prubbens/PhenoGMM_CD/tree/master/Gating).